-We will pay the entire cost for soliciting proxies to be voted at the Annual Meeting, including the preparation, assembly, printing and mailing of these proxy materials.
+We will pay the entire cost of soliciting proxies to be voted at the Annual Meeting, including the preparation, assembly, printing and mailing of these proxy materials.
 Copies of these proxy materials will be provided to brokerage firms, fiduciaries and custodians holding shares in their names that are beneficially owned by others so that they may forward the solicitation material to such beneficial owners.
 In these cases, we may reimburse the record holders for their reasonable expenses for forwarding proxy materials to, and obtaining authority to execute proxies from, such beneficial owners.
 Following the original mailing of these proxy materials, our directors, officers and employees may also solicit proxies by mail, telephone or in person.
 We will not pay any compensation to these individuals for their proxy solicitation efforts, but we may reimburse them for reasonable out-of pocket expenses in connection with any solicitation.
-In addition, we have engaged a proxy solicitation firm, The Altman Group, Inc., to assist in the solicitation of proxies from our stockholders.
-We expect that the fees of the proxy solicitation firm will not exceed \$5,000, plus reasonable out-of-pocket expenses.
+In addition, we may engage a proxy solicitor to assist in the solicitation of proxies from our stockholders.
+If we engage a proxy solicitor, we expect that the fees we would pay to the proxy solicitor would not exceed \$10,000, plus reasonable out-of-pocket expenses.